developmentseed/eoapi-tests/README.md

 # eoapi-tests

-tests for the eoAPI suite
+(Work in progress) Standard tests for a suite of deployed [eoAPI](https://github.com/developmentseed/eoAPI) services.